 Make a valuable investment

-A visual sitemap with Lucidchart is one of those diagrams that appreciates in value.
+A visual sitemap generator is an investment that appreciates in value.
 A thoughtfully created sitemap demonstrates the logic behind your structural decisions and will serve as a guide to future developers, designers, and let you see through the lense of search engines.
 Remember to continually update your sitemap as you add new elements to your site so that it's always accurate and fresh.
 Lucidchart offers a free 14-day trial so you can try our simple, collaborative tool risk-free.